Skip to content

 Once magnesium deficiency symptoms present, we need a lot more magnesium supplementation than what is recommended as a ‘maintenance dose’ for young people.
 As we age we also tend to store less magnesium in cells, thereby becoming more prone to oxidative stress and chronic fatigue.

 It is common for people with magnesium deficiency symptoms to need as much as 1,000mg a day to help regulate and maintain magnesium homeostasis.
 Supplementation with insulin and other magnesium supporting vitamins like B6 can also be helpful for those with hyperglycemia.
-But if insulin is oversupplied it can end up as hypoglycemia in a sudden energy crash and dizziness.
+But if insulin is oversupplied you can end up with hypoglycemia causing sudden energy crashes and dizziness.
+The balancing is the challenge.

-Extra magnesium can be taken up via an organic diet, including bone broth which is rich in minerals, as well as magnesium drinking water that mimics natural spring waters.
-In drinking water, the levels of magnesium should be ideally 25–100 mg/L. 5 However, in high-end magnesium deficiency cases the digestive system and gut health tends to be so compromised that it is not possible to get enough magnesium via diet alone.
+Extra magnesium can be taken up via an organic meat based diet rich in minerals and animal fats, as well as magnesium drinking water that mimics natural spring waters.
+In drinking water, the levels of magnesium should be at least 25 and optimally closer to 100 mg/L. 5 However, in high-end magnesium deficiency cases the digestive system and gut health tends to be so compromised that it is not possible to get enough magnesium via diet alone.
+High supplement concentrations cause gut irritation, watery stool and quick elimination before the magnesium has a chance to be absorbed to the interior.

-Transdermal magnesium using magnesium chloride in solution, which offers the highest bioavailability, offers fast and efficient uptake of magnesium without burdening the digestive system, and can supply the extra magnesium needed.
+Transdermal magnesium using magnesium chloride in solution, in contrast, offers the highest bioavailability, with fast and efficient uptake of magnesium ions without burdening the digestive system, efficiently supplying the extra magnesium needed.
 Apart from an intravenous magnesium infusion, transdermal magnesium offers the best opportunity for high magnesium uptake and can be easily incorporated into daily lifestyle habits.

-This can be done via magnesium bathing and/or using daily magnesium cream, oil and lotion.
+This can be done via magnesium bathing and/or using daily magnesium cream, oil and lotion skin and body care products.
 There are no contraindications and the body self-regulates the magnesium it takes up from skin, so there is no risk of overdose.
-Note that plant oils and extracts within Elektra Magnesium products enhance epidermal magnesium absorption, and there are no toxic chemical ingredients.
+Note that plant oils and extracts within Elektra Magnesium products enhance epidermal magnesium absorption, and contain no toxic chemical ingredients.
 They also provide extra benefits in skin care, anti-ageing, relaxing muscle massage and promotion of better sleep quality.
 A Magnesium Dose Guide for these transdermal products is available at: https://www.elektramagnesium.com.au/faq/

 Professionals’ Review: https://youtu.be/qoB4PZhdfJ4